devopsnext/simpleci-shared-library/documentation/docs/tasks/remote_Execute.md

 * `deploy_path` defines the path to deploy the script on server.
 * `script` defines the script needed to be deployed on server.

-## Step configuration
+## Configuration
-The following parameters can also be specified as step parameters using the global configuration file:
+The following parameters can also be specified as input parameters using the global configuration file:

 * `remote_user`
 * `remote_ip`